-FLOOD (EXTERNAL I.E. DUE TO WEATHER)In the event of an external flood that may affect the building:
+FLOOD (EXTERNAL I.E. DUE TO WEATHER)

+In the event of an external flood that may affect the building:

-The [ Director of Facilities or designate will: Will make an announcement of the situation for the building(s) affected and provide directions as required Tune into local radio/television/internet for information and direction from provincial or community authorities.
-If advised by authorities to remain in the building, notify team members, residents, and visitors of the hazard and reasons to "shelter in place".
-Monitor radio/television/internet for further updates and remain in shelter until authorities indicate it is safe to come out.
-Initiate Code Green evacuation procedures as required.
-In the e event there is time and it is safe to do so, the Director of Facilities or nate will: Shut down/de-energize utilities not necessary for urgent resident care to reduce ignition sources and damage.
-Raise and relocate valuable and easily moveable equipment, furniture and vital records to a higher elevation/upper floor wherever possible.
-Close emergency valves to sewer drains.
-Check sump pumps to ensure they are operable.
-Ensure backup power supplies (i.e. generators) are functional.
-In the event building is damaged and evacuation has been initiated, arrange for building to be inspected before residents and team members are re-admitted.
+- Will make an announcement of the situation for the building(s) affected and provide directions as required. - Tune into local radio/television/internet for information and direction from provincial or community authorities. - Alert team members that an evacuation may be necessary. - If advised by authorities to remain in the building, notify team members, residents, and visitors of the hazard and reasons to "shelter in place". - Monitor radio/television/internet for further updates and remain in shelter until authorities indicate it is safe to come out. - Initiate Code Green evacuation procedures as required.

+In the event there is time, and it is safe to do so, the Director of Facilities or designate will:

+- Shut down/de-energize utilities not necessary for urgent resident care to reduce ignition sources and damage. - Raise and relocate valuable and easily moveable equipment, furniture, and vital records to a higher elevation/upper floor wherever possible. - Close emergency valves to sewer drains. - Check sump pumps to ensure they are operable. - Ensure backup power supplies (i.e. generators) are functional. - In the event building is damaged and evacuation has been initiated, arrange for building to be inspected before residents and team members are re-admitted.